ikanher/categorized-bookmarks/documentation/user-stories.md

 - [x] User can not see or change other users' categories
 - [x] User can add categories as child categories
 - [x] User can view child categories of a category
+- [x] User can not create a category with an existing name

 ```
 SELECT * FROM Category